 \section{Inductive systems of C*-algebras and completely positive dynamics}

 Our techniques can be combined with additional structure.
-Roughly speaking, any property that is asymptotically respected by the connecting maps $\j nm$ will passes onto the limit.
-In this section we illustrate this by analyzing (soft) inductive systems of C*-algebras.
-For the connecting maps we allow for completely positive contractions instead of requiring *-homomorphisms.
-For the limit space to be a C*-algebra, we will need to assume asymptotic multiplicativity (similar to \cite{blackadar1997generalized}).
-This will, for example, allow for a commutative limit space of non-commutative algebras (see \cref{exa:mean_field}) which would otherwise not be possible.
+Roughly speaking, any property that is asymptotically respected by the connecting maps $\j nm$ will pass onto the limit.
+This section illustrates this by analyzing (soft) inductive systems of C*-algebras.
+For the connecting maps, we allow for completely positive contractions instead of requiring *-homomorphisms.
+For the limit space to be a C*-algebra, we assume asymptotic multiplicativity (similar to \cite{blackadar1997generalized}).
+This will, for example, allow for a commutative limit space of non-commutative algebras (see \cref{exa:mean_field}), which would otherwise not be possible.
 We will see that many expected results automatically hold for such a setup.
-For example, the \jts-limit of a \jts-convergent net of states $\varphi\d$ is a state on $\A_\oo$ and the limit operation of a \jt\ojt-convergent net of completely positive contractions is a completely positive contraction.
+For example, the \jts-limit of a \jts-convergent net of states $\varphi\d$ is a state on $\A_\oo$, and the limit operation of a \jt\ojt-convergent net of completely positive contractions is a completely positive contraction.
 In particular, the evolution theorem holds in the category of C*-algebras and completely positive contractions.

-\begin{defin} A {\bf soft inductive system of C*-algebras} is a soft inductive system $(\A,j)$ of Banach spaces, such that all $\A_n$ are C*-algebras, the connecting maps $\j nm$ are completely positive contractions and satisfy the asymptotically homomorphism property:
+\begin{defin} A {\bf soft inductive system of C*-algebras} is a soft inductive system $(\A,j)$ of Banach spaces, such that all $\A_n$ are C*-algebras, the connecting maps $\j nm$ are completely positive contractions and satisfy the asymptotic homomorphism property:

 \end{defin}